 This is because there have been companies like Ofo and Mobike renting them out for 2RMB/£0.23/$0.30 per journey.
 You download the app and add your deposit (around 200RMB).

-You can always find cheap flights on Ctrip.
-It offers hotel rooms and train tickets too, and is China’s largest online travel agency so you’ll be able to find a great deal whenever!
+You can always find cheap flights on Trip. (formerly known as Ctrip!)
+It offers hotel rooms and train tickets too, and is China’s largest online travel agency (they recently bought SkyScanner!) so you’ll be able to find a great deal whenever!

 You can also track your flight on the app and get updates on which gate you need to go to.